luisbt07/messager-django/README.md

     sudo apt install docker-ce docker-ce-cli containerd.io

+After installation for you do not need to use "sudo" run these commands

+    sudo usermod -aG docker ${USER}
+    su - ${USER}

 ### Running - Application
 The DockerFile and docker-compose.yaml are already configured to run the application, so you just need to run the following command: